astronomical-data-processing/CuRIG/README.md

     4.2 Radio astronomical imaging: w stacking testing and explicit testing are provided. (```make checkwst``` and ```make explicit_gridder_test```).

 ### Python interface
 Currently, we bind cuda and python simply by ctype.
 After generating the library by compiling, packages like pycuda, six and numpy are required.
-You can install those packages and our package (curagridder) by ```pip install .```.
+You can install those packages and our package (curig) by ```pip install .```.

 The APIs:
 ```